ISCD Learning

 Deadline to Claim Credit

 Participants will have 90 days from the live activity end date to complete the activity survey and claim continuing education credit.
+The last day to claim credit or access materials for this course is February 9, 2027 @ 11:00pm EST.

 Schedule - Sunday, November 8th, 2026 - All times eastern (NYC/USA)